– The key to material selection, part design and performance

 - You extend your professional network

-- The teacher of the course, Dr. Vito Leo has been working some 35 years in Polymer Processing and has a well known expertise.
+- The teacher of the course, Dr. Vito Leo has been working nearly 25 years in Polymer Processing and has a well known expertise.
 This course offers a unique possibility to be updated, guided by Vito Leo.

 Registration is binding, however substitutions are accepted at any time.